MicrosoftDocs/azure-docs/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 * Added .NET Standard 2.0 as one of the supported target frameworks to make the BulkExecutor library work with .NET Core applications.

+### <a name="1.5.0"/>1.5.0

+* Added support for graph bulk executor to accept ttl on vertices and edges

 ### <a name="1.4.1"/>1.4.1

-* Fixed an issue, which caused exceptions during elastic scaling of Cosmos DB when running in Gateway mode.
+* Fixed an issue, which caused exceptions during elastic scaling of Azure Cosmos DB when running in Gateway mode.

 ### <a name="1.4.0"/>1.4.0